yoeo/guesslang/docs/typehints.rst

 Any type
 ~~~~~~~~

-There is a special type name ``Any`` that can replace any type.
+There is a special type named ``Any`` that can replace any type.
-It can be used for variable types that are too complex,
+It can be used for types that are too complex,
 or when we don't really care about the type of a given variable.

 .. code-block:: python